coxlab/prednet/README.md

 	python kitti_evaluate.py
 	```
 	This will output the mean-squared error for predictions as well as make plots comparing predictions to ground-truth.

+### Feature Extraction
+Extracting the intermediate features for a given layer in the PredNet can be done using the appropriate ```output_mode``` argument.
+For example, to extract the hidden state of the LSTM (the "Representation" units) in the lowest layer, use ```output_mode = 'R0'```.
+More details can be found in the PredNet docstring.

 <br>